-Tubo is now known as Tibet.
-In the 7th century A.D., Qizong Nongtsan, also known as Songtsan Gambo, became the successor of the Tubo kingdom.
-After unifying many tribes, he established a strong kingdom around the capital Luoxie.
+In the 7th century A.D., Tibetan prince Songtsan Gambo became the successor to the Tibetan royal throne.
+After unifying many tribes, he established a strong kingdom around the capital of Lhasa.

-In the 12th year of Emperor Taizong’s reign, Song Zanganbu led the Tubo army to attack Sichuan.
-The Emperor sent Hou Jun to lead his army to battle and the soldiers brought Tubo under their control.
-Defeated Songtsan Gambo had to bow down to the court and pleaded guilty.
+In the 12th year of Emperor Taizong’s reign, Song Zanganbu led the Tibetan army to attack Sichuan in western China.
+The emperor sent General Hou Jun to repel the invasion; his troops brought Tibet under their control.
+The defeated Songtsan Gambo had to bow down to the court and pleaded guilty for his aggression.
 He even proposed the establishment of marital ties as an expression of loyalty to the Chinese Tang Dynasty.

-The journey took more than a month to travel from the Tang imperial capital at Chang’an to Tubo.
-In addition to carrying a rich dowry, her soldiers also carried a large number of books, musical instruments, cymbals, and grain seeds.
-Along with the servants of Princess Wencheng, there was also a team of scribes, musicians, and agricultural technicians.
-The procession was in effect a cultural mission.
+It took over a month for the procession to travel from the Tang imperial capital at Chang’an to Tibet.
+In addition to her sizeable dowry, Wencheng’s soldiers also carried a large number of books, musical instruments, cymbals, and grain seeds.
+Among her servants were a team of scribes, musicians, and agricultural technicians.
+They were, in effect, on a cultural mission.

 Soon, a beautiful palace was built, and everything inside looked magnificent.
-The interior was modeled to mirror the palaces of the Tang Dynasty, which the king hoped would help Wencheng settle into her new home and to reduce her homesickness.
-In order to have more in common with Princess Wencheng, Songtsan Gambo took off the leather jacket that he was fond of wearing and changed into wearing a silk Tang suit that the princess personally sewed for him.
-He also tried to learn Chinese from Princess Wencheng.
-The interracial couple was able to begin their new life together with harmony and respect.
+The interior was modeled to mirror the palaces of the Tang Dynasty, which the king hoped would help Wencheng settle into her new home and alleviate her homesickness.
+To show his closeness to her, Songtsan Gambo took off the leather jacket that he was fond of wearing and changed into the silken Tang robe that the princess sewed for him personally.
+He also began to learn the Chinese language.
+In this way, the inter-ethnic couple began their new life together with harmony and respect.